|

 better and I can’t say I went along with the `better for leather` idea.
 The

-first day I had my new battledress, I was dubbining my boots and had the open
+first day I had my new battledress, I was dubbining

-tin of dubbin on the bed.
-I can’t remember why but I got up for some reason,
+my boots and had the open tin of dubbin on the bed.
+I can’t remember why but

-probably to get to my second boot and promptly sat down on the open dubbin
+I got up for some reason, probably to get to my second boot and promptly sat

-tin.
+down on the open dubbin tin.
 What a mess!
-I tried to wash it out but of course it was grease like and
+I tried to wash it out but of

-resisted my efforts.
-The only recourse I had was to take my trousers down to
+course it was grease like and resisted my efforts.
+The only recourse I had

-the Quartermasters Stores and ask for them to be dry-cleaned.
-I must say that
+was to take my trousers down to the Quartermasters Stores and ask for them to

-a day!
+that I had only had the uniform a day!
 One of the first acts we had to

 endure was having a haircut.
 No doubt to make sure that nobody had nits, all